Photography workshops - FAQs

 No, the group will walk around the site together.

-General level workshops are £140 per person.
+All of our workshops are £125 per person.

 There will be a maximum of 10 participants on each workshop.
 This ensures that the lead photographer has plenty of time to answer any questions and interact with everyone on the workshop.

 Please dress depending on the weather.
 At both zoos there will be lots of walking around so please ensure you wear comfortable and appropriate footwear which you don't mind getting a bit dirty.
 You may enter quite humid exhibits at ZSL London Zoo so you may prefer to wear layered clothing.